Game

 a general guess or judgment regarding the value, quality, or nature of something that is based upon previous information or facts

-Can you give me an estimate of how much it will cost to fix my car?
+of how much it will cost to fix my car?

 injured